It's Classy, Not Classic

-It's Classy, Not Classic is the debut studio album by American electronic rock duo Breathe Carolina.
+It's Classy, Not Classic is the debut album by American electronic rock duo Breathe Carolina.
 It was released on September 16, 2008 through Rise Records.
 Recorded in 2008 using GarageBand by Apple Inc., lead vocalist David Schmitt also used a MIDI controller and several beat programs to create the tracks.
 It contains all of the tracks from their EP, Gossip (2007), excluding "Don't Forget: Lock the Door", which was later included on the deluxe edition of their second studio album, Hello Fascination (2009).

 Composition

-It's Classy, Not Classic was written, recorded and produced by member David Schmitt in his home studio in Denver, Colorado.
-This album has less of a focus on guitars when compared to the band's following releases.
+Like the Gossip EP, It's Classy, Not Classic was written, recorded and produced by member David Schmitt at his home in Denver, Colorado using the GarageBand software on his PC.
+Unlike the group's other records, the album features no traditional instruments such as guitars, instead the music is comprised entirely of GarageBand synthesizers and samples.

 Promotion

 "Diamonds" was released as the lead single from the album on February 4, 2009.
 A music video directed by Robby Starbuck was released that same day and features guest appearances by the American electropop group Millionaires and Josh White from Umbrella Clothing and This City Is Burning Records.
+In support of the album, the group went on the Take Action Tour with Cute Is What We Aim For, Meg & Dia, Every Avenue and Anarbor in 2009.

 Reception

+It's Classy, Not Classic was met with mixed reviews from music critics.
 Charity Stafford of AllMusic gave the album a positive review stating, "It's Classy, Not Classic, is a largely synthesized album of sleek electronic pop songs filled with catchy dance beats and an incongruous blend of pitch-altered processed vocals and hectoring screamo howls.
 The combination works surprisingly well, making It's Classy, Not Classic a unique new take on modern indie rock without falling into the trap of being just a novelty."

+Kaj Roth of Melodic gave a negative review criticizing the album for "the domination of drum machines and computer programmed synthesizers" and the lack of real instruments.
+He also added, "the mix of screamo, techno beats and pop choruses sounds like something that could've been interesting – it's such a shame Breathe Carolina doesn't want to use real drums and guitars."

 Chart performance

-It reached number 186 on the Billboard 200, as well as number 6 on the Billboard Heatseekers Albums chart.
+It's Classy, Not Classic reached number 186 on the Billboard 200, as well as number six on the Billboard Heatseekers Albums chart.
+As of August 2015, the album has sold 50,000 copies in the US.

 Track listing

 Personnel

-Credits for It's Classy, Not Classic adapted from AllMusic.
+Credits for It's Classy, Not Classic adapted from the enclosed album booklet.